-- The assessment does not take into account the cumulative traffic impacts associated with DA 16-2022-310-1 occurring at the same time; and - The existing site access should be upgraded to provide a minimum Auxiliary Rightturn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing.
-However, this is not suggested in the Traffic Assessment.
+- The assessment does not take into account the cumulative traffic impacts associated with DA 16-2022-295-1 occurring at the same time. - The proposed site access should be consolidated with that proposed in DA 16-2022-295-1 and provide a minimum Auxiliary Right-turn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing.